Product Information

 POTTERY STORYTELLER BY CHRISLYN FRAGUA JEMEZ

-This wonderfully painted storyteller was handmade by Jemez Pueblo potter Chrislyn Fragua and depicts a woman holding a child and a baby.
-Chrislyn uses both the coil method and pinch method to create her pottery piece and as in traditional storytellers, Chrislyn’s storytellers have their mouths open.
-Storytellers represent the...
+This wonderfully painted storyteller was handmade by Jemez Pueblo potter Chrislyn Fragua and depicts a woman with a baby and a child with a basketball.
+Chrislyn uses both the coil method and pinch method to create her pottery piece and as in traditional storytellers, Chrislyn’s storytellers have their mouths open. ...

-SANTA CLARA POTTERY BEAR BY BIRDELL “VINE FLOWER” BOURDON
+NATIVE AMERICAN SANTA CLARA POTTERY BEAR BY BIRDELL “VINE FLOWER” BOURDON

 A charming addition to any art or pottery collection.
 Birdell “Vine Flower” Bourdon from the Santa Clara Pueblo, made this pottery bear with natural clay.
 Birdell continues a long tradition of hand coiling pottery.
 She was taught the traditional methods by her mother, Marie Sisneros Askan, and she has been...